 D. What ba rriers are there to accessing care services?

 Physical Barriers

 Sensory Barriers

 Social, C Psycholo Barriers

 Languag e Barriers

 Geograp Barriers

-Intellect cual Barriers
+Intellect tual Barriers

 Resourc e Barriers

 Financia Barriers £

 What we are learning: Define the key words What are the care values and how can they be implemented?
-E. Define the key words Valuing yourself Self-respect Person centred Planning care around the wants approach and needs of a service user Empowerment Supporting people to take control of their lives and futures by involving them decisions on their care and treatment Confidentiality Not passing on information or discussing a private conversation to anyone Dignity Being respected and treated with care Policies to ensure children and Safeguarding vulnerable adults are protected from harm, abuse and neglect Discrimination Treating a person or group of people unfairly or less well than others Compassionate Feeling or showing sympathy and concern for others Competence The ability to do something successfully and efficiently Consequences A result or effect, typically one that is unwelcome or unpleasant Review Involves assessing or inspecting something with the intention of making change if necessary Being able to understand and Empathy share feelings and views of another person.
+Define the key words Self-respect Valuing yourself Person centred Planning care around the wants approach and needs of a service user Empowerment Supporting people to take control of their lives and futures by involving them decisions on their care and treatment Confidentiality Not passing on information or discussing a private conversation to anyone Being respected and treated with Dignity care Policies to ensure children and Safeguarding vulnerable adults are protected from harm, abuse and neglect Discrimination Treating a person or group of people unfairly or less well than others Compassionate Feeling or showing sympathy and concern for others Competence The ability to do something successfully and efficiently Consequences A result or effect, typically one that is unwelcome or unpleasant Review Involves assessing or inspecting something with the intention of making change if necessary person.